shaolang/blog/content/posts/2021-02-13-tutorial-storybook.js-with-shadow-cljs.md

              :modules {:main {:init-fn acme.core/init}}}}}
 ```

-Line 8 adds [reagent][reagent] as a dependency; lines 11 and 12 creates the
+Line 8 adds [Reagent][reagent] as a dependency; lines 11 and 12 create the
-profile `:frontend` (that matches the npm script's `shadowcljs watch` command).
+profile `:frontend` (that matches the npm script's `shadow-cljs watch` command).
-In this profile, it specifies the build targets the browser and it should
+This profile specifies that the build targets the browser and should
 generate the file `main.js` ('cos of the `:main` key) that will invoke
 `acme.core/init` function at initialization.
 Let's implement `init` that uses
 a simple Reagent component in `src/main/acme/core.cljs`: